lilaschuda/guanaco-demo/README.md

 Guanaco is an architectural framework layer built on top of Apache Camel.
 It decouples business routing logic from physical infrastructure topology by replacing string-based predicates, untyped maps, and nested fluent syntax trees with standard Java algebraic data types (**sealed interfaces** and **records**).

+Runnable example projects demonstrating [Guanaco](https://github.com/lilaschuda/guanaco) in action — a compiler-checked, idiomatic Java DSL layer on top of Apache Camel.

+This repository is **not** the Guanaco library itself.

+> **Not affiliated with the Apache Software Foundation.** This project depends on Apache Camel but is not endorsed by, sponsored by, or otherwise affiliated with the Apache Software Foundation.
+"Apache," "Camel," "Apache Camel," and the Apache feather logo are trademarks of The Apache Software Foundation.

 Licensed under the **Apache 2.0 License**.

 ## Core Philosophy